If the last 52 week money challenge you tried was too rigid to follow, you’ll love this bingo style money saving chart. It makes saving $1000 easy!

 52 Week Money Challenge PDF

 Click the chart to print your own copy.
-Attach it to a large envelope (for saving the money in) or hang it on the fridge where you’ll see it often while you store the money in its own bank account.
+Attach it to a large envelope (for saving the money in).
+Or hang it on the fridge where you’ll see it often while you store the money in its own bank account.
+You could even put your copy in your favorite planner.

 Unfortunately, I need to add this disclosure.
 Please feel free to print this chart and use it for your own personal use.
 You can also pin it on Pinterest or share to social media, as long as it links back and credits this blog.
 But do not directly upload this photo to your own blog, website, or social media without permission.
 You may not promote this chart as your own property, or use it for sale or profit.